sigma-s/100-Days-of-Code/log.md

 **Today's Progress**:
 - Finished Udemy's Web Development Bootcamp Section 9: Javascript Basics: Control Flow.
 Up next: Section: 10 Javascript Basics: Functions
-- Figured out what was wrong with my Portfolio thumnail images (had to change the width and height in the links), centered text in jumbotron without adding effects of h1 and h3 (had to add div with text-center right before the text)
+- Figured out what was wrong with my Portfolio thumbnail images (had to change the width and height in the links), centered text in jumbotron without adding effects of h1 and h3 (had to add div with text-center right before the text)

 **Thoughts:**